This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 That matters because the agent can inspect what happened later.
 I can inspect it too.
 The system is not relying on vibes buried in a conversation thread.

-4. Publishing must be a separate step from drafting
+4. Publishing must be separate from drafting

+Let agents draft aggressively.
 Do not let them publish casually.

 Drafting can be fast, frequent and exploratory.
 Publishing should be deliberate, logged and reversible where possible.

-That does not mean every workflow has to become slow.
-It means the irreversible or reputationally sensitive step needs a better gate than the internal creative step.
+The reputationally sensitive step needs a better gate than the internal creative step.

 5. The loop needs a verifier

-A useful agentic marketing system has two roles, even if one agent performs both internally:
+A useful agentic marketing system has two roles, even if one agent performs both internally: the drafter, which makes the thing, and the evaluator, which tries to reject it before the outside world sees it.

 Why this matters commercially